Dr Kieran Dayah (GMC) — Updated on March 1, 2023

 Excessive brushing can also cause hair fall.
 We all seemed to absorb the ‘100 strokes a day’ myth to keep hair lustrous and shiny, but too much hair brushing is actually super damaging.
 Cheap brushes will cause tangles, split ends and damage, so invest in a high-quality brush that detangles hair easily.

 While treating your hair gently may not directly prevent hair loss during pregnancy if it’s caused by hypothyroidism or other conditions, it can give you more confidence.
-While your body changes, styling your hair gently and keeping it healthy will boost your self-esteem when you look in the mirror.
+While your body changes, styling your hair gently and keeping it healthy will boost your self-esteem when you look in the mirror and prevent damaged hair.

 Talk to a specialist ☎ 020 7935 1861.